Please send me information about this trip

 Day 6: Cusco Airport - Lima Airport

-Free morning in Cusco.
+Free morning in Cusco depending on your departure time.
 Visit coffee shops, museums, ruins and restaurants of your choice or just sit in the plaza and observe the people.
-Our service concludes at the Cusco airport where you will catch your flight to Lima.
+Ask hotel reception to arrange taxi for your transfer to Cusco airport where you will catch your flight to Lima.

-(option to extend 1 day in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)
+(option to extend 1 or more days in Lima to for amazing gastronomic experiences with world renowned restaurants of your choice)

 Frequently Asked Questions